 - When creating a “to do list” prioritise the tasks in order of importance.
 You should also set a realistic deadline for each task you need to complete and keep track of your workload to ensure everything can be done in time.

 - Constantly review your “to do list”.
 What may have been really important yesterday, may not be as important today.
 If completing that task won’t allow you to move forward then cross it off your list or reschedule it for another time when you might not have as many other urgent tasks to work on.

 - Associate tasks with goals to keep you on track.
-For example if you have to write a new blog post why is that?
+For example, if you have to write a new blog post why is that?
 Instead of just saying “I need to write a blog post on XYZ” you can say that you need to “write a new blog post on XYZ with the goal of bringing in 1,000 new visitors to your site.”
 Most people do this by getting some Local SEO tips to learn how to market their content properly because sometimes waiting for the visitors to grow can be the hardest part on the road to success.

 - Make sure you have the appropriate skills to do each of the tasks.
 If you find there is something on your “to do list” that isn’t quite up your alley consider outsourcing it.
 You may get a better result and reduce the chance that you will keep putting it off.